nathanael-fijalkow/TheoretiCS_doc/editors.md

 ### Assigned editors: propose decision

-Once the paper has status "Reviewed" and you do not wish any more reviews, you can propose a decision.
+Once the paper has status "Reviewed" and you do not wish any more reviews, you can propose a decision by updating the status of the article (do not chose "Ask for a minor/major revision"!
+Read below):
-For phase 1, this is: propose to accept or propose to reject (no revision possible).
-Please do not use the revision mechanism at this stage: it is supported by the platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.

 <img src="DecisionPhase1.png" alt="Decision Phase 1" width="600"/>

+You have 3 possibilities:

+#### You want to propose rejection
+Simply choose "I suggest to reject the article".

+#### You want to propose to move the paper to phase 2 and no revision is needed
+Simply choose "I suggest to accept the article".

+#### You want to propose to move the paper to phase 2 and ask the authors for a revision to start phase 2

+Choose "I suggest to accept the article", and as a comment ask to the Editors in Chief to ask the authors for a minor/major revision to start phase 2.
+Please do not choose "Ask for a minor/major revision" at this stage: it is supported by the platform, but in the TheoretiCS workflow we want to give authors a definitive answer within three months.
+In other words, the paper moving to phase 2 is not conditional to the revision that you ask here; this revision is only here in case phase 1 reviewers suggested changes to make to improve phase 2 reviewing.

 Once you have proposed a decision, a weekly digest will invite all editors to comment on the article.
 Once this period has elapsed, the editors-in-chief communicate the decision to the authors.